GaetanoGeck/meety/README.md

 **Support for other languages.**
 Inferred attributes can also be used to make other words understood by _Meety_, in particular words from other languages. _Meety_ currently ships with some English, French, German, Italian and Spanish definitions (which can be enabled or disabled via the configuration), see the [documentation](./docs/configuration.md#languages) for more information.

-_Meety_ can also load files from other directories than your home directory (and can also ignore those in your home directory).
-This, again, is described in the [documentation](./docs/select-files.md).

 ### Step 3/3: Run _Meety_